In one week, I will be the mother of FOUR TEENAGERS! Yes, four!

 I look at the picture above of my daughter and I just love her fresh face.
 I know in the next year, she will begin dabbling in make up and honestly, I can’t wait.

 I love experimenting with make up, but I want to teach her how to do it well and naturally.
 To enhance her beautiful features, not trend towards a made up doll.
 Too many girls hide their beautiful skin behind a load of make up, yet applying more make up to ones skin, especially if struggling with blemishes, only magnifies the problem.

 This is one tips that took me years to make a habit, but it’s so important.

 Your skin needs to breathe and it can’t do that if make up and bacteria stay on the surface.
 That can really irritate ones skin.
 When I was in college, I was told that one night of not removing your make up cancels two weeks of good skin care.
 I have no idea if that was a true statistic or not, but it made a believer out of me.
 I never go to bed with out at least washing my face.

 Those are just a few of the Skin Care Tips for my girls that I am trying to make into habits.

 What are some of the important tips that you implement with your skin care regiment?

 Since I believe so whole heartedly in women entrepreneurs, reading how the Willa line started was inspirational.
 It’s a mother/daughter team, and yes, Willa is the 12 year old daughter’s name.
-It’s a brand new company, and I couldn’t be more excited to partner with them in introducing them to you.
+It’s a brand new company.

 What have been some of your biggest skin care concerns over the years?
 Maybe we can discuss them in a future post?